pandorabots/pb-cli/README.md

 - `pb pull`: download all files associated with a bot (unzipped, avoid using this with large bots)

-- `pb push`: upload all bot files in a given directory
+- `pb push`: upload all bot files in the current directory

 - `pb remove <file>`: delete a bot file from the server